One repo. One runner. Zero infrastructure.

 trigger:

-on: "*"- matches any skill (wildcards work).when:- boolean expression evaluated against the source skill's metrics and flags.- Reactive skills don't need a cron entry.
+on: "*"- matches every skill; any other value must be an exact skill name.when:- one of two conditions on the source skill's cron-state:consecutive_failures >= Norlast_status = success.- Reactive skills don't need a cron entry.
 They're fired by conditions; cron is for proactive baseline work.

 Pick one.
 Not both.